MlHisham/Small-library-project/README.md

 # Small-library-project
-a C++ project for library records for authors and book using files. please note that empty text files are essential for the program to work without renaming or replacement.
+a C++ project for library records for authors and book using files.

+please note that empty text files acompanied with the project are essential for the program to work without renaming or replacement.